 reached a speed of 328 mph at Bonneville with Squadron Leader Andy

 5 litre engines developed from those used in the famous JCB diggers and

 to be the World's highest specific power diesel engines in an

 Chairman of JCB, lives at Stow on the Wold, Gloucestershire.
 He received a

 Knighthood in 1990 and became Baron Bamford in 2013.

 immediately from Donald Campbell's point of view, on 5 September 1963

 Breedlove had set a World Land Speed Record of 418.312 mph at

 Flats in his jet propelled Spirit of America although this was

-recognised as a motor cycle rather than a car due to having three
+recognised by the Federation Internationale de l'Automobile (FIA) as a motor cycle rather than a car due to having three

 powered Bluebird CN8 got as far as